nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 </td></tr>
 <tr><td class="val" id="face_index">face_index</td><td class="desc">
 <p>This field holds two different values.
 Bits 0-15 are the index of the face in the font file (starting with value&nbsp;0).
 They are set to&nbsp;0 if there is only one face in the font file.</p>
 <p>[Since 2.6.1] Bits 16-30 are relevant to GX and OpenType variation fonts only, holding the named instance index for the current face index (starting with value&nbsp;1; value&nbsp;0 indicates font access without a named instance).
 For non-variation fonts, bits 16-30 are ignored.
-If we have the third named instance of face&nbsp;4, say, &lsquo;face_index&rsquo; is set to 0x00030004.</p>
+If we have the third named instance of face&nbsp;4, say, <code>face_index</code> is set to 0x00030004.</p>
-<p>Bit 31 is always zero (this is, &lsquo;face_index&rsquo; is always a positive value).</p>
+<p>Bit 31 is always zero (this is, <code>face_index</code> is always a positive value).</p>
 <p>[Since 2.9] Changing the design coordinates with <a href="../ft2-multiple_masters/#ft_set_var_design_coordinates">FT_Set_Var_Design_Coordinates</a> or <a href="../ft2-multiple_masters/#ft_set_var_blend_coordinates">FT_Set_Var_Blend_Coordinates</a> does not influence the named instance index value (only <a href="../ft2-multiple_masters/#ft_set_named_instance">FT_Set_Named_Instance</a> does that).</p>
 </td></tr>
 <tr><td class="val" id="face_flags">face_flags</td><td class="desc">